The Impact of the #MeToo Movement on Language at Court -- A text-based causal inference approach: Background

 In the study most relevant to the present one, \cite*{LevyMattsson2020} assess the effect of the \#MeToo movement on the propensity to report a sexual offense to the police.
-They do so by applying a triple-difference approach over time, across 31 OECD countries, and between sexual and non-sexual offenses.
-For countries where the \#MeToo movement attracted a great deal of attention, they find that it caused a significant increase of about 10\% in the number of reported sexual offenses during the first six months after the movement began.
+They apply a triple-difference approach over time, across 31 OECD countries, and between sexual and non-sexual offenses.
+For countries where the \#MeToo movement attracted a great deal of attention, they find that it caused a significant 10\% increase in the number of reported sexual offenses during the first six months after the movement began.
 A DiD analysis comparing the development of reported sexual and non-sexual crimes in the U.S. reveals a similar long-term effect for the 15 months following Alyssa Milano's tweet.
+The study further shows that the movement's impact on the reporting of sexual offenses was similar across regions and socioeconomic groups in the U.S., but that it did not affect the reporting of all types of sexual assault equally: reports of rape and fondling increased, while reports of statutory rape and sodomy remained unaffected.
+Finally, the study assesses the impact of the movement on sexual offense arrests, finding that the increase in reported sex offenses in the U.S did not bring about a similar surge in the number of arrests.
+Rather, the authors estimate that the movement raised the number of arrests by only about 6\%, which they attribute to the fact that the movement had a stronger effect on cases with a low likelihood of arrest due to delayed reporting, less severe offenses, or insufficient evidence.
+The study does not provide any conclusions about the effect of the movement on convictions.